-Independence Science recognizes that several amazing scientific advancements were made by African American Scientists.
+Independence Science recognizes the ground-breaking scientific advancements of African American Scientists.

 Dr. Percy Julian: April 11, 1899 – April 19, 1975

-We 1st wanted to call special attention to Dr. Percy Julian, one of the world’s most influential chemists.
+We first wanted to call special attention to Dr. Percy Julian, one of the world’s most influential chemists.
 Dr. Julian was the grandson of former slaves and due to segregation laws was only allowed to complete through the 8th grade prior to taking evening remedial classes at DePauw University along with his doctoral coursework.
 Once he earned his doctorate, he discovered birth control pills, cortisol, and made aerosolized fire extinguishers.
-To learn more please visit https://www.biography.com/scientist/percy-julian

 Dr. Marie Maynard Daly: April 16, 1921 – October 28, 2003